 Ways to protect from macro attacks are very similar to defensive measures against other hacker attacks because there is hardly an attack that does not involve deception.
 Anti-macro-attack protection is directed three-wise.

 The fact that you need to press a button to allow macros is already a security measure.
 Managers can add to it by prohibiting macros, except for users with administrator privileges.
-Moreover, there are many settings and options in operating systems and applications themselves that effectively limit the use of macros.
+Moreover, there are many settings and options in operating systems and applications that effectively limit macros' use.

 Education and Vigilance